Skip to main content

 Liquidity monitoring

-The liquidity monitoring settings detect when the market's liquidity drops below the safe level, and as such when to launch a 'liquidity seeking' auction.
+The liquidity monitoring settings detect when the market's liquidity drops below the ideal level.
 See below for more details on each field.

 {